study-ORCATech-cloud/docker-labs/Basics/LAB02-BuildingImages/README.md

 1. **simple-flask-app**: A basic Flask web application that demonstrates fundamental Dockerfile concepts
 2. **python-api-service**: A more complex API service with dependencies and environment configuration

+In both projects, you'll need to implement the Dockerfiles based on the provided TODO instructions.

 ## Lab Tasks